USGS-R/inlmisc/inst/raw/README.md

-# Make Datasets and Figures
+# Internal Datasets and Figures

-Internal package datasets and figures are created using the following commands:
+Create internal package datasets and figures using the following commands:

 ```r
 setwd(".")